gazebosim/terraform_github_repos/README.md

-# GitHub Repository Management with Terraform
+# GitHub Branch Protection Management with Terraform

 This Terraform project manages GitHub repositories and their branch protection rules using the GitHub provider.

 ## Features

-- Create and manage GitHub repositories
 - Configure branch protection rules
-- Customize repository settings (issues, projects, wiki, etc.)
-- Configure merge strategies and auto-merge options
-- Set up vulnerability alerts and topics

 ## Prerequisites